-At Infectious Clothing we are dedicated to making sure that our customers are comfortable, safe, and stylish in their uniforms.
-As members of the beautiful Sunshine Coast community we also have a very strong sense of the interplay between the health of the environment and and the people who live in it.
+At Infectious Clothing, we are dedicated to ensuring our customers are comfortable, safe, and stylish in their uniforms.
+As members of the beautiful Sunshine Coast community, we also have a powerful sense of the interplay between the health of the environment and the people who live in it.

-In order to minimise our environmental impact, starting in 2020 we shifted all of our outgoing freight to providers that offset their carbon emissions to minimise our carbon footprint.
-New procedures have been put in place in our shop, warehouse and office to minimise waste going to landfill, and to increase the amount and variety of recycling in the business.
+Starting in 2020, we shifted all our outgoing freight to providers that offset their carbon emissions to minimise our carbon footprint.
+Furthermore, new procedures have been implemented in our shop, warehouse and office to minimise waste going to landfills, and a better recycling process has been implemented.

-2021 brings a new way for us to reduce our impact - our new compostable mailing satchels.
+2021 brought a new way for us to reduce our impact with our new compostable mailing satchels!

 WHAT'S THE DEAL?

-Infectious Clothing has partnered with Australian company Zero Waste Co to create our new compostable Infectious Clothing mailers - you may have received one and scanned its QR code already!
+In 2021, Infectious Clothing partnered with Australian company Zero Waste Co to create our new compostable Infectious Clothing mailers.
+You may have received one and scanned its QR code already!

 They're as tough as the soft plastic mailers you'll be used to from your previous orders with us, but with the added benefit of them being certified home compostable (AS 5810) by the Australasian Bioplastics Association!

-Once you've received your order from us and tried it on (you look great by the way, so comfy) all you have to do is peel the postage label off the satchel and pop it in your compost bin.
-Over the next 3-6 months mother nature will do its work and the satchel (along with your compostable food scraps) will have broken down and become a rich source of nutrients for the rest of your garden.
+Once you've received your order from us, you must peel the postage label off the satchel and pop it in your compost bin.
+Over the next 3-6 months, mother nature will work, and the satchel (along with your compostable food scraps) will have broken down and become a rich source of nutrients for the rest of your garden.

-If you don't yet have a composter there are still a number of ways to dispose of your packaging.
-Firstly, did you know that depending on where you live you can get up to 80% off a composter for your home?
-Compost Revolution partners with local councils all over Australia to provide discounts on a large range of composting solutions for all size of home.
-With an easy composting solution to hand your garden will look better than ever, while reducing the amounts you're sending to landfill.
-If you're looking for inspiration, or to see how easy it can be, let Costa from Gardening Australia guide you through it.
+If you don't yet have a composter, there are still several ways to dispose of your packaging.
+Firstly, did you know that you can get up to 80% off a composter for your home depending on where you live?
+Compost Revolution partners with local councils all over Australia to provide discounts on an extensive range of composting solutions for all home sizes.

 OK, SO THAT'S EASY ENOUGH.
-BUT IS THERE ANYTHING TO DEFINITELY NOT DO?
+BUT IS THERE ANYTHING NOT TO DO?

 - Don't put the plastic bags used to wrap individual garments in your composter - just the outer satchel.
-We hope that the apparel manufacturing industry continues to move toward more environmentally friendly options, but for now the individual garment bags can be put in the soft plastic recycling commonly found at your local shopping centre.
+We hope the apparel manufacturing industry continues moving toward more environmentally friendly options.
+Recycle garment bags in the soft plastic recycling commonly found at your local shopping centre.